Common questions, direct answers

 How do I use the tunnel with manual (live) testing?

-When starting a manual test session, you can select which tunnel to use from the session configuration screen.
-This works across all platforms: desktop VMs, simulators/emulators, and physical devices.
+When starting a manual test session, select which tunnel to use from the session configuration screen.
+This works across all platforms: desktop VMs, simulators, emulators and physical devices.

-Team members can also start shared tunnels that everyone on the team can use during manual testing.
+Team members can start shared tunnels (with the --shared flag) that everyone on the team can use during manual testing.

-How do I handle Certificate Pinning in my mobile app?
+How do I handle SSL certificate pinning in my mobile app?

 How many tunnels can I run simultaneously?